redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 You know that Terminal defaults to the home directory when opened.
 What if you want to perform actions outside that directory?
 The easiest way is to change the working directory and perform actions afterward.

 To change your working directory, enter `cd <pathway>`.
 Here, I jump down one directory from `benjaminbarksdale` into `Desktop`.
-The change will be reflected in the text of the next line, which shows `Desktop` as the relative path.
+The change is reflected in the text of the next line, which shows `Desktop` as the relative path.

 ![Linux change directory down](linux-change-directory-down-relative.png)

-We can use `cd` to move up a directory, too.
+You can use `cd` to move up a directory, too.
 Use `cd ../`.

 ![Linux change directory up](linux-change-directory-up-relative.png)